 Reporting phantosmia to your doctor can help determine a cause and appropriate treatment, such as an appointment with an otolaryngologist — an ear, nose, and throat specialist.

 “If it’s persistent it probably needs to be evaluated,” Dr. Justin Turner, medical director at the Vanderbilt University School of Medicine’s Smell and Taste Center in Tennessee, told Healthline.

 Turner noted that phantom odors are considered a subset of a group of disorders called dysosmia, which include any loss or diminishment in the sense of smell, as well as parosmia, a condition where smells are misidentified.

 “When people lose their sense of smell it’s more likely to be nasal than neurological,” said Turner.
 “We see lots of people with chronic sinusitis who lose their sense of smell, but it’s very unusual for them to report phantosmia.”

 Parosmia, on the other hand, is sometimes reported when patients are in the process of recovering their sense of smell — smelling a fire burning but registering the scent as licorice, for example.

 “I personally would be more concerned with phantosmia” because of its possible relationship to errant signaling between the olfactory nerves and the brain, Turner added.

 However, while interest in phantom odors has increased in recent years, a 2018 research review found few studies and little consensus about how to treat chronic phantosmia.

-One small study found that 10 of 11 subjects derived some relief through surgery on the mucous lining of the nasal cavity, according to researchers at the Indiana University School of Medicine.
+One small study found that derived some relief through surgery on the mucous lining of the nasal cavity, according to researchers at the Indiana University School of Medicine.